Dutch Oven Daddy

 Expert Tips

-Smoked chicken wings on a flat cast iron garnished with parsley.
+Smoked maple bourbon chicken wings on a flat cast iron skillet garnished with parsley.

 Recipe FAQs

-Do I need to flip the wings when smoking them?
+Do I need to flip the wings while they smoke?

-How do I store my smoked chicken wings?
+How do I store and reheat leftover smoked maple bourbon wings?

 More Delicious Smoker Recipes